 It’s almost as if Portugal celebrates independence and freedom at every turn, while also fiercely protecting its cultural and complex heritage.
 Closed to the world politically for nearly fifty years, it only opened up its natural wonders in 1976.
 Our Portugal tours have long respected and revered the unique peaceful nature of this small country, with a coast that not only stretches along the Atlantic but also out to the middle of it, to the Azores and Madeira islands.

-Walking holidays in Portugal embrace the coastal and inland Rota Vicentina Trails of Alentjo, but also take you further north to Porto and beyond.
-For top cycling holidays, Portugal’s Camino Portugues takes you along trails that feel like a pedalling pilgrimage through time.
+Walking holidays in Portugal embrace the coastal and inland Rota Vicentina and trails of Alentejo, but also take you further north to Porto and beyond.
+For top cycling holidays, Portugal’s Camino Portugues takes you along paths that feel like a pedalling pilgrimage through time.
 With plenty of stops along the way, as with all of Portugal, for super local wine.
-Uncork a Portugal holiday tour to find freedom – at its finest.
+Uncork a Portugal tour to find freedom – at its finest.